 Lemizh does not distinguish full sentences from incomplete sentences such as ellipses, clauses or phrases, and other kinds of utterances.
 Every grammatical unit above the word is considered a sentence (or a sequence of sentences) and thus subject to the rules of sentence grammar.
 Indeed, even words are cited as one-word sentences – with a full stop at the end: sxnèz. ‘sun’ –, as you have seen in previous nutshells.

 You already know three of the rules from nutshell 1.
 Here they are again:

 One.
 Sentence structure

-A word of level n is subordinate to the nearest word of level n−1 in front of it; the parole is of level zero.
+A word of level n is subordinate to the nearest word of level n−1 in front of it; the parole acts as a word of level zero.